 A Mirror Self of Hiiro Kagami who emerges from the Game World.
 He uses the Taddle Legacy Gashat to transform into Kamen Rider True Brave (Lv.50).
 He is a subconscious embodiment of Hiiro's ideal of himself as a "perfect doctor" who makes no mistakes, and of Hiiro's refusal to accept the inhumanity of such a standard.

 - The Dragon: To Eight who is the one behind the link between the real and game worlds.

 - Early-Bird Cameo: Not him, his primary Gashat, Taddle Legacy, which would later be revealed to be Brave's Super Mode.

 - Evil Twin: A mirror self of Hiiro from the Game World, though played with, since besides challenging Brave to a fight, he does very little villainy as he's only helping Eito escape reality to not face his past.
 After being defeated, he wants Hiiro to save Eito from making a big mistake.

 - Expy: Of Makoto Doppelganger since both of them are being an Evil Twin of the secondary riders of their respective series.

 - Graceful Loser: Upon being defeated by his real world counterpart Brave, he would accept his defeat and give Brave the Galaxian Gashat as a prize.

 - Light Is Not Good: His armor is a white version of Brave Fantasy Gamer LV 50.
 He's also a villainous rider.
-Turns out he's not that villainous after all as his form stems from not being able to save Eito.
+Turns out he's not that villainous after all as his form stems from not being able to save Eight.
 He is more than willing to give his opponents rare prizes if he is beaten in honorary combat.

 - Noble Demon: He wants nothing more than a fair fight with any of his opponents.